peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The Nonce Issuer satisfies the following requirements:

+- The Nonce Issuer MUST encrypt the Nonce value.

+The audiences of the Nonce satisfies the following requirements:

-- The Nonce Issuer, and the servers within the Nonce Issuer's domain, can decrypt the Nonce and access its decrypted contents.
+- The servers, within the Nonce Issuer's domain, SHOULD decrypt the Nonce and access its decrypted contents.
 No other entity might decrypt or know the decrypted contents of the Nonce.

 # Nonce Request